MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ### Messaging endpoint and provisioning

-You need to choose the application layer use for your app; however, the Bot Framework has templates and samples for ASP.NET (C#), Restify (JavaScript), and aiohttp (Python).
+You need to choose the application layer use for your app; however, the Bot Framework has templates and samples for ASP.NET (C#), restify (JavaScript), and aiohttp (Python).
 The documentation is written assuming you use one of these platforms, but the SDK does not require it of you.

 Typically, your application will need a REST endpoint at which to receive messages.
 It will also need to provision resources for your bot in accordance with the platform you decide to use.

+Follow one of the quickstarts ([C#](../dotnet/bot-builder-dotnet-sdk-quickstart.md), [JavaScript](../javascript/bot-builder-javascript-quickstart.md), [Python](../python/bot-builder-python-quickstart.md)) to create and test a simple echo bot.

 ## HTTP Details